cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 ## Summary and Outlook

-This blog post explained the basic approach our work on improving proof automation in Isabelle/HOL by using cvc5 follows.
+This blog post explained the basic approach of our work on improving proof automation in Isabelle/HOL by using cvc5.
 The solver returns a proof certificate to Isabelle which can then check every step in it instead of having to find the proof itself.
 We reuse an existing integration that requires proofs in the Alethe proof format.
 This post explained how we generate Alethe proofs from cvc5.

 In the next part of this series we will write about how the `smt` tactic works internally and what extensions we made to it.
 We will introduce our work on adding support for Alethe bit-vector proofs to Isabelle and speak about an important component of cvc5 proofs: rewrites.

-A big thanks goes out to Haniel Barbosa and Mathias Fleury for proof reading this blog post.
+A big thanks goes out to Haniel Barbosa, Yoni Zohar and Mathias Fleury for proof reading this blog post.

 #### [Hanna Lachnitt](https://lachnitt.github.io/) is a PhD student advised by Clark Barrett in the Stanford Center for Automated Reasoning ([Centaur](https://centaur.stanford.edu/)) Lab.
 Her research is focused on SMT Proofs.